 The best way to stop it from becoming a chronic problem is to take immediate action when you can see early signs of ingrown toenails.

-Before the ingrown nail becomes unbearably painful and severely infected, you can always try home remedies to fix the problem.
-Here are some of them that may work when the symptoms aren’t that severe:
+If the problem becomes unbearably painful and severely infected, you can always try home remedies for ingrown toenails to fix the problem.
+Here are some ingrown toenail treatment that you can try at home and that may work when the ingrown toenail symptoms aren’t that severe:

-The best thing to do is to consult a general physician before trying out any medical treatments for ingrown toenails.
-But these are some of the things you could try if at-home remedies don't work.
+The best thing to do is to consult a general physician before trying out any medical treatment for ingrown toenails.
+But these are some of the things you could try if at-home remedies don't treat ingrown toenails.

 There is no sure way of preventing ingrown toenails, especially when they occur due to injury or a genetic shape of your toes.
 However, you can keep your feet clean at all times, wash them often and not let sweat stay for too long.
 Wear the right size shoes to avoid your toenails getting squashed.

-When should one look at medical treatments for ingrown toenails?
+When should one look at medical treatment for ingrown toenails?

-If you have tried home remedies such as dipping your feet in warm water and applying antiseptic cream, and it still doesn’t get better, then you can look at medical treatments.
+If you have tried home remedies for ingrown toenails such as dipping your feet in warm water and applying antiseptic cream, and it still doesn’t get better, then you can look at medical treatments.
 If the pain is excruciating, you can look at going to a GP.

 Can the medication cause any side effects?

 This depends on what medication you’re taking.
-We suggest that you ask your doctor specifically what side effects the medicine can cause.
+We suggest that you ask your doctor specifically what side effects the medicine for ingrown toenail can cause.